playcanvas/developer.playcanvas.com/content/user-manual/packs/entities/components/skybox.md

 skip: true
 ---

-The 'skybox' component attaches a skybox to an entity.
+The 'skybox' component enables a skybox in the scene.

 ![Component Interface](/images/platform/component_skybox.png)